 The 2014 National Student Electronic Media Convention will be held at the Renaissance Seattle hotel, October 23-25, 2014 in Seattle.
 For more information as it develops, follow our Twitter @askcbi and visit askcbi.org/seattle for more details to plan the trip to the west coast next fall.

 College Broadcasters Inc. represents students involved in radio, television, webcasting and other related media ventures; ensures a commitment to education and the student pursuit of excellence through active involvement in electronic media; promotes cooperative efforts between the association and other national, regional, and state media organizations; facilitates the discussion of issues related to student-operated electronic media; and other community oriented programs.
-CBI currently represents electronic student media outlets from across the nation.
+CBI currently represents more than 200 active radio and television member stations.